Personality psychology: Personality theories

-Type theories
+Type and trait theories

 Personality type refers to the psychological classification of people into different classes.
 Personality types are distinguished from personality traits, which come in different degrees.
-There are many theories of personality, but each one contains several and sometimes many sub theories.
-A "theory of personality" constructed by any given psychologist will contain multiple relating theories or sub theories often expanding as more psychologists explore the theory.
 For example, according to type theories, there are two types of people, introverts and extroverts.
 According to trait theories, introversion and extroversion are part of a continuous dimension with many people in the middle.

-The idea of psychological types originated in the theoretical work of Carl Jung, specifically in his 1921 book Psychologische Typen (Psychological Types) and William Marston.
+Personality is complex; a typical theory of personality contains several propositions or sub-theories, often growing over time as more psychologists explore the theory.

+The most widely accepted empirical model of durable, universal personality descriptors is the system of Big Five personality traits: conscientiousness, agreeableness, neuroticism, openness to experience, and extraversion-introversion.
+It is based on cluster analysis of verbal descriptions in self-reporting surveys.
+These traits demonstrate considerable genetic heritability.